SEEKING ETERNAL LIFE

 Why is there a difference in the amount of Christ that is reaped?
-It has to do with pruning.
+It’s due to pruning.

 Just as the living Father sent me and I live because of the Father, so the one who feeds on me will live because of me.
 (John 6:57)

-To live by Christ as Christ lives by the Father is to abide in eternal resurrection life—that to which the Apostle Paul was seeking to attain.
+To live by Christ as Christ lives by the Father is to abide in eternal resurrection life, which is what the Apostle Paul was seeking to attain.

-They have no attention of suffering anything for Christ.
-When being a Christian no longer is a comfortable way of life for them, they will forget about serving the Lord and either leave the Christian religion altogether, or else join with those who enter one of the babylonish congregations that operate by human strength, wisdom, and talents.
+They have no intention of suffering anything for Christ.
+When being a Christian no longer is a comfortable way of life for them, they will forget about serving the Lord and either leave the Christian religion altogether, or else join one of the babylonish congregations that operate by human strength, wisdom, and talents.

 The dividing of the Christians will be an opportunity for those who wish to become true Christians and seek to increase in eternal life to meet together and abandon the babylonish practices which characterize many of the churches of our day.

 I have no doubt there will be persecution for the sincere believers.
 They can expect that.
-I think most Protestant church in America pose no threat to Satan, with their lawless-grace and escape-by-rapture teaching.
+I think most Protestant churches in America pose no threat to Satan, with their lawless-grace and escape-by-rapture teachings.
 Certainly the churches that practice fleshly manifestations of all sorts are not putting Satan in danger of losing his control of mankind.

 For those who have ears today, the Holy Spirit is telling us to confess and renounce our worldliness, lusts, and personal ambition.
 We are to take up our cross of deferred desires and follow the Lord Jesus closely at every moment of the day and night, when we are awake.

-I notice in the fourteenth chapter of the Book of Revelation that the Lamb is standing on Mount Zion with His Firstfruits company.
+I notice in Revelation chapter 14 that the Lamb is standing on Mount Zion with His company of firstfruits.
 Prior to this, Christ is seen as seated at the right hand of God in Heaven.